Book Your AppointmentIf a free time slot is not available, please call: 020 7101 3377

 - Take your relevant medical history

 - Explain all findings during and after your ultrasound scan

 - Write an official scan report within 24 hrs, with related images included in the report

 - Recommend a follow-up ultrasound scan if necessary

-- Offer a GP or specialist referral and a Blood Test if deemed necessary
+- Offer GP or specialist referral and a Blood Test if needed

 - Uterine malformations (the shape of the womb may vary)